tinglesoftware/dependabot-azure-devops/README.md

 5. Labels can be used to find cronjobs created.
 6. Annotations can be used to store extra data for comparison but not searching/finding e.g. package ecosystem.

+## Credentials for private registries and feeds

+Besides accessing the repository, sometimes, private feeds/registries may need to be accessed.
+For example a private NuGet feed or a company internal docker registry.
+Adding credentials is currently done via the `DEPENDABOT_EXTRA_CREDENTIALS` environment variable.
+The value is supplied in JSON hence allowing any type of credentials even if they are not for private feeds/registries.

+When working with Azure Artifacts, some extra steps need to be done:

+1. The PAT should have *Packaging Read* permission.
+2. The user owning the PAT must be granted permissions to access the feed either directly or via a group.
+An easy way for this is to give `Contributor` permissions the `[{project_name}]\Contributors` group under the `Feed Settings -> Permissions` page.
+The page has the url format: `https://dev.azure.com/{organization}/{project}/_packaging?_a=settings&feed={feed-name}&view=permissions`.

 ## Hosted version

 The hosted version for Azure DevOps would work almost similar to the native version of dependabot on GitHub.